aelawson/customer_certificates/README.md

 Without `docker-compose`:

-You can more or less run the same commands sans the `docker-compose run` prefix in whatever context you need.
+You can more or less run the same commands sans the `docker-compose run/up` prefix in whatever context you need.
 If you are using vanilla docker, just supply the command when running the container.